cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 Please ensure that the stack the agent is spun up in is the same stack where the OSM and DLM data were uploaded.

 ## 5. Debugging
-To debug the agent, place [osmagent-debug.json](stack-manager-input-config/osmagent-debug.json) instead of `osmagent.json` in the [stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).
+To debug the agent, replace [`osmagent-debug.json`](stack-manager-input-config/osmagent-debug.json) instead of [`osmagent.json`](stack-manager-input-config/osmagent.json) in the [stack-manager config directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager/inputs/config/services).

-Then, spin up with `./stack.sh start <STACK NAME>` in the [stack-manager main folder](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).
+Spin up with `./stack.sh start <STACK NAME>` in the [stack-manager's main folder](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).
 The debugger port will be available at 5005.

 ## 6. Running the Agent